skippyr/flamerial/README.md

 # flamerial

 ## About
-An 8-bits terminal dark theme with flameish appeal.
+An 8-bits terminal dark theme with flameish colors.

 ![](preview.png)